-Assessment Results 2019-2020: Each PRCC District County is served by an AE Instructional site.
-Pearl River and Forrest counties have two AE instructional sites.
-Forrest County also has an ESL instructional site.
+Assessment Results 2019-2020: Each PRCC District County is served by an AE Instructional site, with Hancock Center hosting one, and Pearl River and Forrest counties having two AE instructional sites.
+Forrest and Pearl River counties also have ESL instructional sites.

-Source of Documentation: Director of Adult Education
+Source of Documentation: Dean of Workforce and Community Development

-Use of Assessment Results: The Adult Education Center strives to reach more constituents to help increase the number of Mississippians with high school credentials and to encourage to continue their studies at the next level.
+Use of Assessment Results: The Adult Education Department strives to reach more constituents to help increase the number of Mississippians with high school credentials and to encourage to continue their studies at the next level.